The Contrarians? Full article with references

 The climate denier website "WUWT" run by one Anthony Watts publishes pseudo-scientific posts like THIS in 2010: "Freaking out about NYC sea level rise is easy to do..." .
 Here is a picture of Hurricane Sandy's flooding of Avenue C in Manhattan (Wikipedia) two years later, just before a massive explosion at the local power substation:

 HERE is a a great rebuttal to a flagrant case of fallacious data cherry picking by the Heartland Institute.
 In the drawing below, one data point was used in a false argument about arctic sea ice area.
 This is an example of the classic logical fallacy of false generalization often used by climate deniers.

 Aside from being factually wrong, the contrarian argument is a red herring, because the area of extent of sea ice is not as important as sea ice thickness, and sea ice in the Arctic has become very thin.
 HERE are the data.

 The website SkepticalScience.com has easy-to-assimilate responses to contrarian fallacious pseudo-science.
-For example, here is a great video responding to the contrarian canard "no global warming in the last 16 years"; more details are HERE:
+For example, for a response to the contrarian fallacy "no global warming since 1998" see HERE with advanced details HERE.